 One thing for certain, I did not have the same feeling after finishing the 50.

 So before you ask:

 I DO NOT WANT TO RUN A 100KM ULTRA

-.11.
-Did you get sore feet?
-7-8 hours is such a long time to put force thought the balls of your feet while running.
+11. Did you get sore feet?
+7-8 hours is such a long time to put force through the balls of your feet while running.

 The job I have means I’m on my feet for work quite easily for 8 hours.

 When you take in training as well.
 I would have averaged at least 10-11 hours on my feet for 5 days of the week.